khalidbouziane/jekyll-now/about.md

 permalink: /about/
 ---

-Data science freelancer and observer at national center of meteorology and seismology in Dubai, uae.
+Data science freelancer and observer at national center of meteorology and seismology in Dubai, UAE.

 ### More Information
 After accumulating more than 10 years of experience in aviation field dealing with data analysis from collecting, cleaning to analysis and interpretation of different kind of data supported along by professional trainings and a mathematical background education,all that gave me the chance to dig deeper, and start to work on projects in data sciences.